CortexIntelligentAutomation/docs/content/en/docs/2024.9/_shared/upgrade/2024.9/upgrade-application-server/single-server/run-upgrade-script.md

 1. Open a Windows PowerShell (x64) window as administrator.
+    {{< alert title="Important" color="warning" >}}It is critical to make sure this is a new PowerShell window.
+If any Service Fabric cmdlets have been run previously to running the `Cortex.Innovation.Upgrade.ps1` script, the upgrade will close halfway through due to the PowerShell module being updated.{{< /alert >}}
 1. Navigate PowerShell to inside the `Cortex Innovation 2024.9 - App Server Install Scripts\Upgrade Application Server` folder using the following command, modifying the path as necessary:

     ```powershell